Frauenwinkel: Geography

 Frauenwinkel is situated on the Seedamm area in Hurden, a locality of Freienbach in the canton of Schwyz.
-It is bordered by the Zürichsee to the west, by the locality of Pfäffikon to the south and by the Hurden canal to the north; to its east the Obersee (upper lake Zürich) at Rapperswil is situated, as well as the Holzbrücke Rapperswil-Hurden being another protected area.
+It is bordered by the Zürichsee to the west, by the locality of Pfäffikon to the south and by the Hurden canal to the north; to its east the Obersee (upper Lake Zurich) at Rapperswil is situated, as well as the Holzbrücke Rapperswil-Hurden being another protected area.
 The reed and marsh belt at Frauenwinkel has a maximal width of about 1 km from the west to the east and a length of about 1.5 km from the north to the south.
 The lake area of about 3.5 km towards the Lützelau and Ufenau islands is also part of the Frauenwinkel protected area.
 At Hurden local agricultural use is allowed.
 The open landscape of Frauenwinkel is the last great unspoilt section of the shore on Zürichsee.
 Its shallow water areas are southernly and easterly surrounded by marshes and to the northwest by the islands of Ufenau and Lützelau.

 The name Frauenwinkel origins from a donation in 965 AD by the emperor Otto I to the pin Unserer lieben Frau (Our Lady) to the Einsiedeln Abbey which still is the owner of the area.

 Flora and fauna

 A reed belt lines the greater part of the shore between Pfäffikon and Hurden.
 Landward there is reed vegetation with large and small sedge flora, rushes, Iris sibirica and Gentiana pneumonanthe.
 In certain places even transition and high marsh occurs.
-In the nature reserve there are European rarities, among them Phengaris alcon, Eurasian curlew and Gentiana pneumonanthe, as well as Ruspolia nitidula, a small snail.
+Species found in the nature reserve include Phengaris alcon, Eurasian curlew and Gentiana pneumonanthe, as well as Ruspolia nitidula, a small snail.

-Breeding sites
+Birds

-Frauenwinkel is an important water bird roost and breeding grounds of various rare reed birds.
-Here the Curlew has one of the last breeding places in Switzerland.
-On the passage in late February and early March, however, up to 200-strong Numenius arquata flocks may be observed, as well as Emberiza schoeniclus and Acrocephalus arundinaceus.
+Frauenwinkel is an important water bird roost and breeding grounds of various reed birds.
+The area is one of the last breeding places in Switzerland for curlews.
+On passage in late February and early March, up to 200-strong curlew flocks may be observed, as well as common reed bunting and great reed warbler.